vaughany/moodle-block_searchthiscourse/readme.md

     * content
 * Checklist

-### Does not yet search through these *third-party* plugins (and any others not mentioned here: this list exists as these are the extra plugins we use):
+### Does not yet search through these *third-party* plugins:

 * Certificate       14
 * HotPot            90
 * Journal           1
 * OU blog           3
 * OU wiki           15
+* Realtime Quiz     -
 * Scheduler         57
 * Slideshow         153

-* Realtime Quiz   -
+Note that these plugins are on this list only because these are the third party plugins already in use by South Devon College.
+There are many more plugins, we just don't use them all. :)

+If you'd like to request a new plugin be searched by this plugin, [raise an isue on GitHub](https://github.com/vaughany/moodle-block_searchthiscourse/issues) and I will see what I can do.
+Alternatively, fork the repository, fix the problem and submit a pull request.

 ## Installation